Crepes are one one of those brunch dishes that just seems extra special. They’re so delicate, exuding a touch of luxury.

 Pour the batter into a pitcher.
 This is easier than taking a spoon or measuring cup to transfer batter to the pan.

-Heat 1 tbsp of oil in crepe pan (should be around 6-8 inch in diameter with low sides) Pour out the excess oil once heated over medium heat.
-I keep all the oil I may need in a small bowl on the counter for this process.
+Heat 1 tbsp of oil in crepe pan (should be around 6-8 inch in diameter with low sides) Pour out the excess oil once heated over medium to medium high heat.
+I keep all the oil I may need in a small bowl by the stove for this process.
+I use a silicone brush to add oil after each crepe.

 Lift the pan from the heat and pour in just enough batter to cover the bottom when you gently swirl the pan around to move the batter to all sides.
 You will quickly realize if you are using too much or too little.
 Too much will result in a thick crepe that takes too long to cook; too little, and you won't be able to stretch the batter to fill the bottom of the pan.